June 22, 2023

 There are many studies showing the iron content of feeds.
 Here's an example of a peer-reviewed study that took samples of different forages to get iron content.

 Typical forages contain approximately 250 milligrams of iron per kilogram of feed.
-That means 12 kilograms of feed for the average horse would contain approximately 3,000 milligrams of iron.
+That means 12 kilograms (26 pounds) of forage for the average horse would contain approximately 3,000 milligrams of iron.

 Now, that number is well over the amount of iron the NRC suggests for horses, and yet is following the NRC's recommended daily forage requirement.
 So which of the NRC's recommendations is right—the amount of feed a horse should consume or the amount of iron a horse needs daily?

-Here is a simple calculation to convert these metrics to milligrams per ounce (mg/oz): Multiply your ppm by .0284 to find out how many mg/oz you are offering your horse.
+Here is a simple calculation to convert these metrics to milligrams per ounce (mg/oz): Multiply your ppm by .0284 to find out how many mg/oz of iron you are offering your horse in a supplement.